Alphabet ice pods are as fantastic as they sound.

 You know us, we like to freeze small toys.
 So this time, we scooped up our favorite alphabet letters and plopped them directly into the muffin tin for alphabet ice pods.
 This cold and icy sensory play is perfect for a hot summer day.
+It’s sensory play mixed with science and literacy.
+Sign me up!
+This is one alphabet activity I do not want to pass up.

 RELATED: What is letter recognition?
 I have everything you need to know.

-RELATED: Check out our favorite alphabet toys!
+RELATED: Looking for ways to play with letters?
+Check out our favorite alphabet toys!

 Well, you aren’t wrong.
 This is, in fact, an under-the-bed storage table that can also be used as a makeshift water table.
+And it is perfect!
+It is long enough for many children to play and shallow enough not to bend into.
+We have used this sensory bin for years!

 - Fill the muffin tin with water and freeze.
 The letters will float to the top but will freeze just fine.